 It is always good to make your insurance company aware of the accident even if you were not the one at fault.
 This will give you a chance to file a claim and make your company aware of the accident.
 In this case, you will supply the insurance information of the other driver involved so the companies can determine who is at fault.
-They may ask for the police report to confirm the details from both parties, and these reports are available to the public for insurance purposes.
+They may ask for the police report to confirm the details from both parties.
+These reports are available to the public for insurance purposes.

 In the case someone is seriously injured, we always recommend calling 911 so those injuries are addressed immediately.